holochain/docs-pages/src/concepts/2_application_architecture.md

 ## Learn more

 * [Holochain: Reinventing Applications](https://medium.com/holochain/holochain-reinventing-applications-d2ac1e4f25ef)
 * [The Holo vision: Serverless 2.0](https://medium.com/holochain/the-holo-vision-serverless-2-0-c0b294e753ba)he foundation of Holochain is simple, but the consequences of our design can lead to new challenges.
-H